 West Virginia State University is an 1890 Land-Grant and Historically Black institution of higher education founded in 1891.
 The University's central mission is to become the most student-centered, research and teaching, land-grant University in the State of West Virginia and beyond, by meeting the higher education and economic development needs of the state and region through innovative teaching and applied research.
 The re-attainment of its Land-Grant status, combined with the implementation of graduate programs, has significantly augmented activities related to research, teaching, and public service over the last decade.
 This successful expansion of the University's research and outreach programming has been only possible through the attainment of supplementary external resources.
-Therefore, the University's faculty along with research and outreach staff, and administrators are continually seeking opportunities for enhancing research, teaching, and public service through external sponsored support.
-In fact, activities which result in the attainment of external funding, in support of the institution's mission, are gradually and increasingly recognized by the University as scholarly merited.
+Therefore, the University's faculty along with research and outreach staff, and administrators are continually seeking opportunities for enhancing research, teaching, and public service through external funding, in support of the institution's mission, are gradually and increasingly recognized by the University as scholarly merited.
 This collective and dynamic effort, infused with innovative ideas and approaches, has resulted in the University's capability to sustain the level of these resources constant within the last 5 years; in spite of economic challenges being reflected in the local, national and global landscape.